section83/MacYTDL/README.md

 * Download and open [the DMG file](https://github.com/section83/MacYTDL/releases/download/v1.19/MacYTDL-v1.19.dmg).
 * Click and drag MacYTDL to your usual location – make sure to delete the old version.
+* Open MacYTDL.
+Components such as the preferences file are updated as required.
+  * Users on macOS 10.15 Catalina and higher are invited to install _YT-DLP_.

 More detail is available in [the Help file](https://github.com/section83/MacYTDL/blob/master/Images/Help-small.pdf) (1.4MB).